 SAP migrated the company’s telephony solution from locally managed office-based landlines to centrally-managed Microsoft Skype for Business that is hosted and maintained offsite by DXC Technologies.
 All SAP employees now have the Skype for Business client installed on their desktops and available at their fingertips.

-IT team effectively doubles their bandwidth and save costs by migrating to LUCS on Skype for Business
+IT team effectively doubles their bandwidth and saves costs

 Robert Coomans, the Service Manager for Contact Center Technology at SAP, oversees a team wholly dedicated to keeping all SAP’s call centers up and running.
 Previously, they only ran SAP contact center software in their own on-premises datacenters.